SekiT/ex_tm/README.md

 Each line is considered as a command. `0, 0, 1, R, 1` is interpreted into `{"0", "0", "1", :right, "1"}`.

-Note that each value for state or tape is treated as string.
+Note that each value for state or tape is treated as a string.

 You can specify direction by `R`, `L`, `S`, or `right`, `left`, `stay`, `1`, `-1`, `0`.